 Yes, our medical director is a conventionally trained MD and we have several medical doctors on staff at Progressive Medical Center.

 MDs at Progressive Medical have expertise in emergency medicine, gastroenterology, internal medicine, and oncology.
-The difference is our medical doctors were also trained in various forms of integrative and holistic medicine including non-narcotic pain management, nutritional medicine, metabolism, anti-aging techniques, oxidative therapies, homeopathy, acupuncture, and environmental toxicity.
+The difference is our medical doctors were also trained in various forms of natural medicine: integrative and holistic medicine including non-narcotic pain management, nutritional medicine, metabolism, anti-aging techniques, oxidative therapies, homeopathy, acupuncture, and environmental toxicity.

 Their knowledge of natural medical approaches allows them to work together with other holistic health practitioners seamlessly.
 When MDs, NDs, osteopathic doctors (DOs), physician’s assistants, and nutritionists join forces, they can provide you with a comprehensive, natural, health plan that enhances your improvement and minimizes side effects.

 At Progressive Medical we pride ourselves on delivering the best of both worlds- medical knowledge and therapies from the conventional medical field and from the natural medical field.